🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Cozy reading nook corner shot: comfy armchair with ottoman (or slipper chair) draped with a sheepskin, warm-toned floor lamp (2700K bulb) casting a soft glow, a small side table, and a woven basket holding a throw, current reads, and a lavender sachet; plush pillow on chair; muted neutrals with touches of camel and stone; intimate, hygge ambiance.

-Your winter self deserves a corner that screams “I read now.”
+Your winter self deserves a corner that quietly says “I read now.”
 All you need: a comfy chair, a small table, and a basket of throws and books within reach.
+I remember settling into a cottage nook set up exactly like this, and it was almost impossible to leave.

 Nook Must-Haves:

-• Armchair + ottoman (slipper chair if space is tight).
+• Armchair + ottoman (a slipper chair works if space is tight).

-• Basket for a throw, current reads, and a lavender sachet because you’re extra.
+• Basket for a throw, your current reads, and a lavender sachet because you’re worth it.

 7. Warm Up The Coffee Table With Tactile Layers